wp-plugins/t4b-featured-slider/readme.txt

 = How does it work? =

-Use the code in your blog post/page:
+Put the below code snippet in your blog posts/pages, where you want to show featured slider:

 	<?php
 		if(get_option('t4b_option')==Enabled) {